 Chalk up a taste of the Welsh classics like cawl (a meat and vegetable broth,) cockles, laverbread (seaweed) and lamb and then look for something more unusual.

 And for standard British staples?
 I can’t fault The Empire and the Albany Fish Bar, both found on Albany Road.
-Park House is the splash out restaurant in town and 29 Park Placea newish bar on the block.
-The best sushi lives at Tenkaichi on City Road.
+Park House is the splash out restaurant near the city centre and the best sushi lives at Tenkaichi on City Road.

 For a see-it-to-believe-it experience, head to Chip Alley late on a Friday or Saturday night and ask for chips with curry sauce.
-A gourmet experience this is not but it is definitely part of the “real” Cardiff.
+A gourmet experience this is not but this street is definitely part of the “real” Cardiff City Centre.
 You have been warned.